chadblack/561S2017/info/assignments.md

 Student’s overall grade will be based on a combination of three review papers and participation/leading discussion.

-1. Review Essays (60% of grade).
+1. Review Essays (70% of grade).
 Students must write three review essays during the course of the semester.
-The first two essays cover the historiographical development of work in the field in two stages.
+The first two essays (20% of final grade each) cover the historiographical development of work in the field in two stages.
 The first should analyze the development of work from the first chronicles through the emergence of social history.
 The second should review the shift to New